 Contingent consideration represents additional consideration that may be transferred to former owners of an acquired entity in the future if certain future events occur or conditions are met.
 Contingent consideration resulting from the acquisition of a business is recorded at fair value on the acquisition date.
 Such contingent consideration is remeasured to its estimated fair value at each reporting date with the change in fair value recognized within operating expenses in the Company's condensed consolidated statements of income.
 Subsequent changes in the fair value of the contingent consideration are classified as an adjustment to cash flows from operating activities in the condensed consolidated statements of cash flows because the change in fair value is an input in determining net income.
-Cash paid in settlement of contingent consideration liabilities are classified as cash flows from operating activities up to the acquisition date fair value with any excess classified as cash flows from operating activities.
+Cash paid in settlement of contingent consideration liabilities are classified as cash flows from operating activities.

-Changes in the fair value of contingent consideration liabilities associated with the acquisition of a business can result from updates to assumptions such as the expected timing or probability of achieving customer related performance targets, specified sales milestones, changes in projected revenue or changes in discount rates.
+Changes in the fair value of contingent consideration liabilities associated with the acquisition of a business can result from updates to assumptions such as the expected timing or probability of achieving customer-related performance targets, specified sales milestones, changes in projected revenue or changes in discount rates.
 Judgment is used in determining those assumptions as of the acquisition date and for each subsequent reporting period.
-Therefore, any changes in the fair value will impact the Company's results of operations in such reporting period thereby resulting in potential variability in the Company's operating results until such contingencies are resolved.
+Therefore, any changes in the fair value will impact the Company's results of operations in such reporting period, thereby resulting in potential variability in the Company's operating results until such contingencies are resolved.